Tbilisi: Climate

 Tbilisi Sea, the city's largest body of water located in the suburbs.

 Tbilisi has a humid temperate climate (Köppen: Cfa, Trewartha: Do) with considerable continental and semi-arid influences.
 The city experiences hot, humid summers and moderately cold dry winters.
-Like other regions of Georgia, Tbilisi receives significant rainfall throughout the year with no distinct dry period.
+Like most other regions of Eastern Georgia, Tbilisi's precipitation maximum occurs in late spring and early summer, with a winter minimum in precipitation and a drought-like nadir in late summer.
 The city's climate is influenced both by dry (Central Asian/Siberian) air masses from the east and oceanic (Atlantic/Black Sea) air masses from the west.
 Because the city is bounded on most sides by mountain ranges, the close proximity to large bodies of water (Black and Caspian Seas) and the fact that the Greater Caucasus Mountains Range (further to the north) blocks the intrusion of cold air masses from Russia, Tbilisi has a relatively mild microclimate compared to other cities that possess a similar climate along the same latitudes.

 The average annual temperature in Tbilisi is 13.8 °C. January is the coldest month with an average temperature of 2.7 °C. July is the hottest month with an average temperature of 25.4 °C. Daytime high temperatures reach or exceed 32 °C on an average of 22 days during a typical year.
 The absolute minimum recorded temperature is -24.4 °C in January 1883 and the absolute maximum is 42.0 °C on 17 July 1882.
-Average annual precipitation is 511.5 mm.
+Lying in the partial rain shadow of the Trialeti Range and the Abul-Samsari and Likhi Ranges farther to the west, Tbilisi receives about half the precipitation of Western Georgia.
+The historical average annual precipitation of Tbilisi from 1961-1990 is 632 mm.
+The average annual precipitation for the most recent period ranging from 2000-2024 was 673 mm.
 May is the wettest month (averaging 84.0 mm of precipitation) while January is the driest (averaging 16.4 mm of precipitation).
 Snow falls on average 15–25 days per year.
+Maximum snow depth in the city center never exceeds 40 cm, although snow depths in the adjacent foothills and suburbs can surpass 70 cm.
 The surrounding mountains often trap the clouds within and around the city, mainly during the Spring and Autumn months, resulting in prolonged rainy and/or cloudy weather.
 Northwesterly winds dominate in most parts of Tbilisi throughout the year.
 Southeasterly winds are common as well.